-During 2023 PBM developed a design and construction standard for LPA accommodation and posts to ensure that had adequate protection from the elements; including grounding cables for lighting protection, solar panels to ensure the LPA personnel can charge mobile phones and maintain communication with their families and commanders.
+PBM applies a standard construction design for LPA accommodation and posts to ensure that had adequate protection from the elements; including grounding cables for lighting protection, solar panels to ensure the LPA personnel can charge mobile phones and maintain communication with their families and commanders.

-During 2023 one remote camp became isolated due to landslides and PBM utilised helicopters to ensure LPA and PBM personnel had adequate food, water and other supplies until the landslides were removed and road access was able to be reinstated.
 Annual preparations for wet season include all LPA accommodation checks and maintenance.
 PBM has an Adverse Weather Preparation Response Checklist that is used to manage operations and account for all personnel (including contractors and LPA) and ensure they are safe.

-An annual mock exercise involving a live Lao Skyways helicopter response was conducted in June 2023 which prepared PBM for the wet season response that was required to support those LPA and PBM personnel isolated due to the landslides and First Response Protocols to be re-enforced.
+An annual mock exercise involving a live Lao Skyways helicopter response was conducted in May 2024 for wet season response.

-Annual refresher medical and emergency training and materials were provided to the LPA Medics assigned to remote areas, additional wet weather PPE was also issued to the LPA personnel.
+Annual refresher medical and emergency training and materials were provided to the LPA Medics assigned to remote areas and additional wet weather PPE was also issued to the LPA personnel.